vishalmishra4u/node-elasticSearch/README.md

 # node-elasticSearch
-A node module to access the elasticsearch documents by using various functions to index, search, update, delete and various other tasks.
+A Github repository to learn the How-Tos of elasticsearch for indexing, searching, updating, deleting and various other tasks.

 ## Getting Started:

+### Points before going through the document:
+1. index_name specifies the index of the elasticsearch being used.
+2. type_name specifies the type of the index.
+(An index may have multiple types)

-1. __Index the document.
-It takes two params__ :
+1. __Index the document__
-  a) type : __type__ of the elastic
-  b) item : Document to be indexed

 ```
 function indexItem(type, item) {
         elasticSearchClient